YurongYou/Hindsight/data_preprocessing/lyft/LYFT_PREPROCESSING.md

 ## Download Lyft dataset and convert it to KITTI format
-Download the Lyft Level 5 AV Dataset from https://level5.lyft.com/dataset/ and decompress it into `LYFT_ROOT`.
+Download the Lyft Level 5 AV Dataset (Perception) from https://level5.lyft.com/dataset/ and decompress it into `LYFT_ROOT`.
 Install Lyft Dataset SDK (https://github.com/lyft/nuscenes-devkit):

 ```bash